We cannot calm anxiety, heal from the past, prevent reactivity, tame insecurities or even trust ourselves or others if we don't know how.

 A current event can have only the vaguest resemblance to a past situation and this can be enough to trigger the psyche’s hard-wiring for a fight, flight, fawn or freeze response.

-Complex-PTSD: From Surviving to Thriving
+Pete Walker, MA, Complex-PTSD From Surviving to Thriving

 Heal Your Insecure Attachment Style